ccamel/awesome-ccamel/README.md

 - [monaparty/helm-ipfs-cluster](https://github.com/monaparty/helm-ipfs-cluster) - A Helm chart for IPFS clusters.
 - [nextcloud/helm](https://github.com/nextcloud/helm) - A helm chart for deploying nextcloud on Kubernetes

+## Solidity

+- [d-cast-media/dsponsor](https://github.com/d-cast-media/dsponsor) - Build a community-owned ad inventory with d&gt;sponsor.
+As a media or a creator, set up your sponsorships tight to NFTs.

 ## Svelte

 - [Azoyalabs/pocket-druid](https://github.com/Azoyalabs/pocket-druid) - A knowledge explorer for the OKP4 blockchain - Dagda challenge